ranji94/-2020-Highlife/README.md

 may be different with his properties
 - Excavation system - some places in maps gives possibility to make a tunnel shortcut using pick/shovel
 - High support for fan made mods

+# Setup / Environment

+To get started and check if everything is running fine, open your clone of Highlife project in Unity 2019.3.10f1 and play demo scene.